-Industrial Parks in Vietnam is being developed more and more to further promote foreign investment into the country.
-We will explain the industrial parks system in Vietnam, how to evaluate in industrial parks and some of the advantages of setting up industrial parks in Vietnam.
+Industrial Parks in Viet Nam is being developed more and more to further promote foreign investment into the country.
+We will explain the system of the industrial zone in Viet Nam, how to evaluate industrial parks, and some of the advantages of setting up industrial parks in Viet Nam.

-The industrial parks is the government’s location for the production of industrial goods and services.
-Industrial parks combine certain activities – such as manufacturing, exports or high technology – and there are many incentives for business that cooperate here.
+The industrial parks are the government’s location for the production of industrial goods and services.
+Industrial parks combine certain activities – such as manufacturing, exports, or high technology – and there are many incentives for businesses that cooperate here.

-The number of Industrial Parks in Vietnam continue to increase as foreign investment flows.
+The number of Industrial Parks in Viet Nam continues to increase as foreign investment flows.
 As of December 2018, there were 326 industrial parks established nationwide, with 249 operating.

-Although industrial parks in Vietnam make profits for many businesses, investors should take the time to learn more and create a short list of locations to invest.
+Although industrial zones in Viet Nam make profits for many businesses, investors should take the time to learn more and create a shortlist of locations to invest.
 Here, we emphasize the important factors for your business to consider.

 The Northern region comprises 25 provinces, with the North Key Economic Zone (NKEZ) making up seven several cities and provinces, including Hanoi, Hai Phong, Bac Ninh, Hai Duong, Hung Yen, Vinh Phuc, and Quang Ninh.

-Being close to China, Northern region is particularly suited to businesses that want to move production to industrial parks in Vietnam but still operate in China.
+Being close to China, the Northern region is particularly suited to businesses that want to move production to industrial zones in Viet Nam but still operate in China.